suhasmaddali/Car-Prices-Prediction/README.md

 ## Machine Learning and Deep Learning

 * __Machine Learning__ and __deep learning__ have gained rapid traction in the recent decade.
-* It would be really helpful if we are able to predict the prices of car based on a few set of features such as __horsepower__, __make__ and __other features__.
+* It would be really helpful if we are able to predict the prices of a car based on a few sets of features such as __horsepower__, __make__ and __other features__.
-* Imagine if a company wants to set the price of a car based on some of the features such as make, horsepower and mileage.
+* Imagine if a company wants to set the price of a car based on some of the features such as make, horsepower, and mileage.
-* It could do so with the help of machine learning models that would help it to determine the price of car.
+* It could do so with the help of machine learning models that would help it to determine the price of a car.
 * This would ensure that the company sets the right amount so that they get the most profits while setting such a price.
-* Therefore, the machine learing models that we would be working with would ensure that right price is set to new cars which would save a lot of money for car manufacturers respectively.
+* Therefore, the machine learning models that we would be working with would ensure that the right price is set for new cars which would save a lot of money for car manufacturers respectively.
 * We would be working with the car prices prediction data and looking for the predictions of different kinds of cars.
 * We would be first visualizing the data and understanding some of the information that is very important for predictions.
 * We would be using different regression techniques to get the average price of the car under consideration.